CALL FOR PAPERS

 As has been our past practice, we request submission of draft papers for consideration.
 Accepted papers will be revised based on comments from reviewers and be distributed to participants before the workshop to ensure a lively conversation.
 After the workshop, authors will have the chance to incorporate feedback from the audience before submitting their final papers for consideration in the edited volume of selected papers for the proceedings, which will be published by Springer as a volume in the IFIP Advances in Information and Communication Technology (IFIP-AICT) series.

 In order to participate, please submit your paper via the Springer Online Conference Service.
 At the bottom of the page, you will see an icon to submit a paper.
 On the next page, if you have not used Springer OCS before, you must first create an account by clicking the icon to register for a new account.
 You will get a confirmation email and then you can proceed to search for our workshop (use the keyword HCEE2018) and then submit your paper.
-Springer OCS is available at https://ocs.springer.com/ocs/home/HCEE2018.

-Enquires in advance of your submission or questions about Springer OCS may be addressed to the chair of the working group, Chris Leslie (chrisleslienyc@hotmail.com).
-The working group website (http://ifipwg97.org) will make details about the workshop available in due course.
+Enquires in advance of your submission or questions about Springer OCS may be addressed to the chair of the working group, Chris Leslie ([email protected]).
+The working group website (https://ifipwg97.org) will make details about the workshop available in due course.

 Remote Bombe Demonstration